Classic Whoopie Pies with Marshmallow Cream Filling

 The unusual name seems to originate with the Pennslyvania Dutch who reported that their husbands and children responded with a “Whoopie!!!” when these were served.

-For those who donโt want to invest in two new muffin top pans (or borrow them from me), hereโs another Martha recipe you might like instead.
-Iโd recommend using the marshmallow fluff filling below no matter which recipe you try.
+For those who don’t want to invest in two new muffin top pans (or borrow them from me), here’s another Martha recipe you might like instead.
+I’d recommend using the marshmallow fluff filling below no matter which recipe you try.

 Whoopie pies can be stored in an airtight container at room temperature for 1-2 days, then store in the refrigerator for 3-4 more days.
 Do not stack freshly baked whoopie pies as the moist cakes will stick to each other.
-Whoopie pies freeze well for up to 3 months.
-Chill first, then wrap each in plastic wrap so you can pull out one at a time for when a chocolate craving hits!

 - Gingerbread Whoopie Pies from Saving Room for Dessert